spyderbat/spyctl/README.md

 These `Spyderbat Fingerprints` can then be used to baseline your containers and services.
 Ultimately, the baselines can be converted into `Spyderbat Policies` which are effective at both reducing noise and notifying you when deviations from the baseline occur.

-To get Spyderbat Fingerprints you can use the command:
+To get `Spyderbat Fingerprints` you can issue the command:
 ```
 spyctl get fingerprints
 ```
-By default this will return a `Fingerprints Group` object of all fingerprints generated in the last hour, this object can contain rather large list so it is generally more useful to find fingerprints for a specific container or service.
-Using `get linux-services` or `get images` will show you what is currently running in your environment, then you can use the following command to get more specific fingerprints:
+By default this will return a `Fingerprints Group` object of all fingerprints generated in the last hour, this object can contain a rather large list so it is generally more useful to `get` fingerprints for a specific container or Linux service.
+Using `get linux-services` or `get images` will show you what is currently running in your environment, then you can issue the following command to get more specific fingerprints:

 ```
 spyctl get fingerprints --image my/application_image:latest